CapMousse/include.js/README.markdown

 ------
 Simplely add *require.js* in your project and load it.

-    require({
-        files : [
+    require([
         'script1.js',
         ['other/js/script3.js', function(){ //do something extraordinary when this file is loaded}], ['other/js/script3.js', 'ObjectInFile'],
-            ['other/js/script3.js', function(){ //do something extraordinary when this file is loaded}, 'OjectInFile'] ],
+        ['other/js/script3.js', function(){ //do something extraordinary when this file is loaded}, 'OjectInFile'] ], function(){
-        success : function(){
-            //do something extraordinary when all files successfuly loaded },
+        //do something extraordinary when all files successfuly loaded });
-        //optional
-        complete : function(){
-            //do something extraordinary when all files parsed }
-    });

 Version
 -------
+#### 0.7
+* Change : Drop complete callback
+* Change : Perf and compression improvement
+* Fix : Already loaded script can be reloaded

 #### 0.6
 * Change : rewrite 80% of the code.
 Now 1kb and 5b with gzip.
 * Remove : strict and error parametters